Plugins

 Writing a Plugin

-Section titled “Writing a Plugin”In order to better understand how to create your own Vue.js plugins, we will create a very simplified version of a plugin that displays i18n
+Section titled “Writing a Plugin”In order to better understand how to create your own Vue.js plugins, we will create a very simplified version of a plugin that displays i18n (short for Internationalization) strings.

 Let’s begin by setting up the plugin object.
 It is recommended to create it in a separate file and export it, as shown below to keep the logic contained and separate.